amitsaha/python-monitoring-talk/README.md

 ## Playing with the demos

 I recommend using a VM to play with the demos.
-This repo ships with a [Vagrantfile])().
-Please install [Vagrant]() for your operating system and then:
+This repo ships with a [Vagrantfile])(./Vagrantfile).
+Please install [Vagrant](https://vagrantup.com) for your operating system and then:

 ### VM Setup on Windows 10 with Hyper-V